top of page

 Who Can Apply

-FREE STEM FUND AIMS TO provide direct grants to:
+FREE STEM Fund aims to provide direct grants to:

 Registered and unregistered initiatives, groups, collectives, and organisations focused on the rights on girls, women, transgender and non-binary people.